-Edgewood College offers a variety of payment options to meet the individual needs of students.
+Edgewood College offers a variety of payment options to meet the individual needs of students:

-Payment in full is expected by the payment due date at the beginning of each semester (fall, spring, summer).
+Payment in full is expected by the payment due date at the beginning of each semester, fall (Term A and B), spring (Term C and D), and summer (Term E and F).
 If your payment is received after the payment due date, it will be considered late and will be subject to a late fee.